bootstrap-styled/bootstrap-styled/src/Address/index.md

-An address tag component used to display direct contact information for the author/owner of a document or an article
+An address tag component used to display direct contact information for the author/owner of a document or an article.

-This component have no props so you should use it only for let web crawler (google...) know you display an address.
+This component has no props so you should use it only to let web crawler (google...) know you display an address.

 `<Address />` component example: